Massive neutrinos and interacting dark matter look alike through the lens of lensing: Acknowledgements

 \section{Acknowledgements}

-The work of L.A.A. is supported by the U.S. National Science Foundation under Grant No.~PHY-2412679.
+The work of L.A.A. is supported by the U.S. National Science Foundation (NSF Grant PHY-2412679), and he thanks the Harvard Swampland Initiative for hospitality.
 The work of D.M. is supported by the U.S. Department of Energy under Grant No.~DE-SC0010504.